umod/docs/docs/games/rust/hooks/structure/OnStructureRepair.md

 ## Usage

 * Called when the player repairs a BuildingBlock or BaseCombatEntity
-* Returning a non-null value cancels repair
+* Return a non-null value to override repair

 ## Examples